dplyr | ggplot2 | lubridate |

 ggplot(dat2, aes(x = Year, y = res1)) + geom_point()

-It appears that the overall trend is slightly convex and has a small peak around the 1990’s.
-This suggests that we should move on to a 2nd order polynomial of the form:
+An convex trend is present in the residual.
+This suggests that we should augment the model to a 2nd order polynomial of the form:

 \[ CO2_{trend} = a + b(Year) + c(Year^2) \]